How does homeowners insurance escrow work?

 We don't sell your information to third parties.

-An escrow account is where your lender deposits a portion of your monthly mortgage payment to pay for property taxes, private mortgage insurance, and homeowners insurance
+An escrow account is the part of your mortgage where your lender deposits a portion of your monthly payment for expenses that are tied to your home loan.

 Under escrow terms, you make a single monthly payment to your lender.
 A portion of this payment goes toward your monthly mortgage payment, and the rest is deposited into your escrow account.
 Your bill will clearly state how much of your payment is going toward paying off the house and how much is going into your escrow account.